M.Sc. / P.Grad. Dip. in Clinical Supervision

 Course Content and Structure

-The M.Sc. is comprised of eight modules including a supervised Professional Practice Module and a Dissertation.
-Costs associated with clinical supervision of the Professional Practice Module are additional to course tuition fees and the responsibility of the student.
-In Year 2, M.Sc. students are required, under research supervision and support, to submit a dissertation based on empirical enquiry into an aspect of clinical supervision.
+The M.Sc. comprises eight modules including a supervised Professional Practice Module and a Dissertation.
+Costs associated with external clinical supervision of the Professional Practice Module are additional to course tuition fees and the responsibility of the student.
+In Year 2, M.Sc. students are required, under research supervision and project management support, to submit a dissertation based on empirical enquiry into an aspect of clinical supervision.
 All modules are compulsory and each has an assessment component.